eriksquires/DuckDB-With-R/README.md

 reason I propose this pattern is that it allows you to write modular functions that can be reused in multiple scripts without worrying about whether the connection is already open or not.
 Each function opens and closes its own connection as needed.
-Since duckdb connections are so fast this is not a performance issue.
+Since DuckDB connections are so fast this is not a performance issue.

 When you do need to write data, use duck_connect_rw() to get a